 Apigee recommends that you use a name that reflects the service account's role; you can set the name of the service account to be the same name as the component that uses it.
 For example, set the name of the Logs Writer service account

 For more information about the service accounts names and roles, see Service accounts and roles used by hybrid components.

-You can optionally add a description in the Service account description field.
+- Optional: In the Service account description field, enter a description for the service account.
 Descriptions are helpful at reminding you what a particular service account is used for.